vedantmandanka47/Wordic-Phone/README.md

 Upcoming Version 1.0.2 gives

 1. Crash prevention
 2. Loops and Players size extended

+Version 1.0.0 also available to download